Greens Powders Are The Secret To Getting More Veggies: Here's How To Pick One

 Helps balance pH*

-A typical Western diet is full of processed foods and too many carbohydrates that can decrease the body’s pH, creating a more acidic environment that leads to health problems like osteoporosis, obesity, and heart disease.
-A high acid load, as its called, can also make you feel less vibrant and healthy.
+A typical Western diet is full of processed foods and too many carbohydrates that can decrease the body’s pH, creating a more acidic environment.
+A high acid load, as its called, may make you feel less vibrant and healthy.
 Research shows that greens powders can help neutralize acids, decreasing your overall acid load and contributing to improved health.*

 How to use greens powders.